simonsobs/sotodlib/docs/site_pipeline.rst

         - "PATH/TO/DETMAP.h5"
         - "merged"
     obs_2: ...
+  # When using results sets you also need to pass in additional metadata like
+  stream_id: "ufm_mv29"
+  wafer_slot: "ws0"
+  telescope_flavor: "SAT"
+  tube_slot: "st1"
+  # Note that in the ResultSets case only single wafer fits are supported

   # You can also load the data in with context like so
   context:
     path: PATH/TO/CONTEXT
+    # There are two pointing fields in case we have both a tod and map fit for one obs_id
+    # This may change down the line
+    map_pointing: "map_pointing" # The name of the map based pointing metadata field
-    pointing: "pointing" # The name of the pointing metadata field
+    tod_pointing: "tod_pointing" # The name of the TOD based pointing metadata field
     polarization: "polarization" # The name of the polarization metadata field (optional)
-    position_match: "position_match" # The name of the position_match metadata field
     # There are two ways to specitfy the observation, obs_id and query
     # Both can be provided
     obs_id: [obs_1, obs_2] # Pass in the obs_id directly
-    query: QUERSY # Pass in a query
+    query: QUERY # Pass in a query
     # You can pass in detector restrictions here as well
     dets: {} # Should be a dict you would pass to the dets areg of ctx.get_meta

+  per_obs: False # Set to true if you want to run in per obs mode
+  weight_factor: 1000 # Weights are computed with sigma=template_spacing/weight_factor.
+                      # This is an advanced feature and should be used with caution.

   # There are a few ways to pass in a template as well
   template: "PATH/TO/TEMPLATE.h5" # As a h5 file with a ResultSet named the same as the UFM
   gen_template: False # Or by setting this true to generate the template on the fly

-  # If you are generating the template you need to provide information for this
+  # You also will need to provide some information for using the optics code
-  # Below is an example, but see optics.get_focal_plane for all arguments
-  coord_transform:
-    telescope: "LAT"
-    tube: "c1"
-    slot: 0
-    rot: 0
-    config_path: "PATH/TO/ufm_to_fp.yaml"
+  pipeline_config_dir : "PATH/TO/PIPELINE/CONFIGS" # If not provided the sysvar $PIPELINE_CONFIG_DIR is used
-    zemax_path: "PATH/TO/ID9_checked_trace_data.npz"
+  zemax_path: "PATH/TO/ID9_checked_trace_data.npz" # Only needed for the LAT

-  # Configuration options
-  use_matched: False # Set to True to use the mapping from make_position_match

   # Plotting info
   plot: True # Set to output plot
   plot_dir: "./plots" # Where to save plots

   # Output info
-  ufm: "Uv8"
   outdir: "."
   append: "test" # Will have a "_" before it.